Nanofus/novel.js/DOCUMENTATION.md

 ### Pausing text scrolling

 You can pause the scrolling text by using the `[pause]` tag.
-It can take two different parameters; if you use `[pause input]`, the game waits until the player has pressed the skip button or the appearing continue symbol.
-If you use `[pause x]` where x is a number, such as `[pause 50]`, the game waits for that amount of "ticks".
+It can take two different parameters; if you use `[pause input]`, the application waits until the player has pressed the skip button or the appearing continue symbol.
+If you use `[pause x]` where x is a number, such as `[pause 50]`, the application waits for that amount of "ticks".
 One tick is equal to the interval between letters, so the length of a tick varies based on the text scrolling speed.
 This way the pauses are also affected by fast scrolling.

 ### Setting text scrolling sound